webandras/cleanui-laravel/README.md

 ```

 To enable iframe-embed support for YouTube and Vimeo (can be extended for other video sharing platforms),
-vopy `_for_htmlpurifier/MyIframe.php` to `vendor/ezyang/htmlpurifier/library/HTMLPurifier/Filter/` folder
+copy `_for_htmlpurifier/MyIframe.php` to `vendor/ezyang/htmlpurifier/library/HTMLPurifier/Filter/` folder.
+This line
-This line should be present in `config/purifier.php` file (which is there by default in this starter):
+should be present in `config/purifier.php` file (which is there by default in this starter):

 ```php
 'Filter.Custom' => array (new HTMLPurifier_Filter_MyIframe()),